 Before transferring to a career in law, Adal qualified and spent several years working in the financial services sector.
 He holds a Bachelor's degree in Psychology and was awarded the Graduate Diploma in Law by the University of Law.
 He went on to complete the Bar Professional Training Course at the City Law School and was called to the Bar by the Honourable Society of the Inner Temple.

 Adal's main areas of work are in matrimonial finance, private family and children law, landlord and tenant disputes and personal injury claims.
 Adal particularly focuses on assisting clients who would otherwise be denied access to justice.
 He has been an advocate for the disabled, the homeless, young children, and the elderly.

 Genna originally qualified as a Health Economist with a broad background in medical research and project management in the private healthcare sector, before pursuing a career in law.
 She has always had an interest in the interaction between law and medicine.
 Genna attended the College of Law and completed the Graduate Diploma in Law.
 She then attended The City Law School (formerly the Inns of Court School of Law), where she completed the Bar Vocational Course.
 Genna was Called to the Bar in October 2009.
 In September 2010 she completed the LLM in Professional Legal Skills.

-Genna has completed a number of work placements in various law firms and large companies and has worked in the city in the areas of employment law, personal injury, professional indemnity and insurance related claims.
-Since December 2009 she has been working as a Generalist Adviser at Citizens' Advice.
-In her spare time Genna enjoys the musicals and likes to keep active by tandem cycling, running and swimming.
+Genna has worked in the city in the areas of employment law, personal injury, professional indemnity and insurance related claims.
+She joined Citizens' Advice in December 2009 starting as a Generalist Adviser.
+Since 2005 She has been an Advice Supervisor.
+In her spare time Genna enjoys reading and musical theatre and likes to keep active by tandem cycling, running and swimming.